Wind wave model: Example: wave growth calculation in The Netherlands

+Two-dimensional approach

+In situations where significant refraction occurs, or where the coastline is irregular, the one-dimensional method falls short, necessitating the use of a field model.
+Even in a relatively rectangular lake like Lake Garda, a two-dimensional calculation provides considerably more information, especially in its southern regions.
+The figure below demonstrates the results of such a calculation.

+This case highlights another limitation of the one-dimensional approach: at certain points, the actual wave growth is less than predicted by the one-dimensional model.
+This discrepancy arises because the model assumes a broad wave field, which isn't the case for narrow lakes.

 Validation

 Comparison of the wave model forecasts with observations is essential for characterizing model deficiencies and identifying areas for improvement.
 In-situ observations are obtained from buoys, ships and oil platforms.
 Altimetry data from satellites, such as GEOSAT and TOPEX, can also be used to infer the characteristics of wind waves.

 Hindcasts of wave models during extreme conditions also serves as a useful test bed for the models.

 Reanalyses

 A retrospective analysis, or reanalysis, combines all available observations with a physical model to describe the state of a system over a time period of decades.
 Wind waves are a part of both the NCEP Reanalysis and the ERA-40 from the ECMWF.
 Such resources permit the creation of monthly wave climatologies, and can track the variation of wave activity on interannual and multi-decadal time scales.
 During the northern hemisphere winter, the most intense wave activity is located in the central North Pacific south of the Aleutians, and in the central North Atlantic south of Iceland.
 During the southern hemisphere winter, intense wave activity circumscribes the pole at around 50°S, with 5 m significant wave heights typical in the southern Indian Ocean.